pivotal/docs-tap/security-and-compliance/tls-and-certificates/ingress/issuer.hbs.md

       #! ...
       ```

-  3. Apply the Tanzu Application Platform installation values file
+  3. Apply the Tanzu Application Platform installation values file.

       After the configuration is applied, components eventually obtain certificates
       from the new issuer and will serve them.